OWASP/CheatSheetSeries/cheatsheets/Database_Security_Cheat_Sheet.md

 - Row-level permissions
 - Blocking access to the underlying tables, and requiring all access through restricted [views](https://en.wikipedia.org/wiki/View_(SQL)).

-### Advanced Permissions

-- Only allow required operations (read/write).
-- Use views to restrict access.
-- Use table, column and row level security.

 ## Database Configuration and Hardening

 - Install any required security updates and patches.